 - Provide a declaration of the solvency of the Company for payment of unpaid debts

-- Submit the declaration of solvency along with auditor’s report and registered value’s report (in case of valuation of assets of the Company) to ROC
+- Submit the declaration of solvency along with the auditor’s report and registered value’s report (in case of valuation of assets of the Company) to ROC

-- Appoint a Liquidator for winding-up procedure.
+- Appoint a Liquidator for the winding-up procedure.
 The procedure of Winding up shall start from the date of passing a resolution

 - A Liquidator shall send a copy of statements to ROC and apply along with the report to the Tribunal

-- A copy of the order shall be forwarded to ROC (Registrar of Companies) by the liquidator within 30 days, the failure of which shall lead to a penalty.
+- A copy of the order shall be forwarded to the ROC (Registrar of Companies) by the liquidator within 30 days, the failure of which shall lead to a penalty.

-- When ROC is fully satisfied, it approves winding up of the Corporate and strikes of its name from the Register of Companies
+- When ROC is fully satisfied, it approves the winding up of the Corporate and strikes of its name from the Register of Companies

 - ROC sends the notice for publication in the Official Gazette of India.